RayhanM17/design-portfolio/README.md

-# Design Portfolio
+# Website Portfolio

-Welcome to my design portfolio!
-This repository showcases a range of my design projects, created with Figma and, where applicable, developed into live websites for real clients.
+Welcome to my website portfolio!
+This repository showcases a range of my website projects, created with Figma and, where applicable, developed into live websites for real clients.
 Each project folder contains design files and links to live sites or detailed project documentation.

 ## Table of Contents